The Two Princes: Episodes

-All episodes of season one were released on June 4, 2019 and all episodes of season two were released in December 11, 2019.
+All episodes of season one were released on June 4, 2019, and all episodes of season two were released on December 11, 2019.
 The third season was released on October 20, 2020.

 Reception

 The Guardian named The Two Princes as the Week's Best Home Entertainment for June 2019.
 It later named the show one of the Six Best Serialized Podcasts of 2019.

 Podcast reviewer Wil Williams wrote positively about The Two Princes, stating that while it "isn't perfect, it is fun, sweet and incredibly enjoyable", citing the "high genre, borderline camp setup" and "fantastical plot" alongside a "contemporary sense of humor" as reasons why she believes the podcast works so well.
 Williams praised the "star-studded" cast, explain that she found herself "laughing out loud throughout the entire first season" and adding that there is "a feeling of joy that comes through in each performance" and that "every actor not only commits, no matter how silly the role, but commits so gleefully, it's infectious and is one of the key reasons The Two Princes is so genuinely charming".
-The romance between the two leads was also praised with the reviewer noting that "the tropes here don’t make the romance feel cheesy or contrived, especially in the familiar trappings of the fairytale.
+The romance between the two leads was also praised with the reviewer noting that "the tropes here don't make the romance feel cheesy or contrived, especially in the familiar trappings of the fairytale.
 Instead, they feel familiar enough to sink into, a sort of predictability that feels comforting versus boring.
-The Two Princes isn’t trying to reinvent the wheel.
-It’s trying to let a marginalized group actually take that wheel for once".
-Although critical of the sound design which felt "inorganic and impersonal", Williams concluded that the podcast is "sweet and fun in a way LGBTQ+ audiences don’t often get to hear" and admitted that she "powered through the first season in a day and immediately wanted more".
+The Two Princes isn't trying to reinvent the wheel.
+It's trying to let a marginalized group actually take that wheel for once".
+Although critical of the sound design which felt "inorganic and impersonal", Williams concluded that the podcast is "sweet and fun in a way LGBTQ+ audiences don't often get to hear" and admitted that she "powered through the first season in a day and immediately wanted more".

 The Nerd Daily provided 7 reasons to listen to The Two Princes: "A truly epic LGBTQ+ romance that ends happily, a dragon named Porridge, strong female characters, complex parent/child relationship that's handled exceptionally well, the sound effects really stand out, the narrative never gets overwhelming, and all the members of the star-studded cast deliver delightful performances!"